aymericzip/intlayer/docs/en-GB/intlayer_cli.md

 npx intlayer pull
 ```

-If [intlayer editor](https://github.com/aymericzip/intlayer/blob/main/docs/en/intlayer_editor.md) is installed, you can also pull dictionaries from the editor.
+If [intlayer editor](https://github.com/aymericzip/intlayer/blob/main/docs/en-GB/intlayer_editor.md) is installed, you can also pull dictionaries from the editor.
 By this way, you can overwrite the content of your dictionaries for the need of your application.

 ##### Arguments:

 - `-d, --dictionaries`: Ids of the dictionaries to pull.
 If not specified, all dictionaries will be pulled.
   > Example: `npx intlayer pull -d my-dictionary-id my-other-dictionary-id`
 - `--newDictionariesPath` : Path to the directory where the new dictionaries will be saved.
-If not specified, the news dictionaries will be saved in the `./intlayer-dictionaries` directory of the project.
-If a `filePath` fields is specified in your dictionary content, the dictionaries will not consider this argument and will be saved in the specified `filePath` directory.
+If not specified, the new dictionaries will be saved in the `./intlayer-dictionaries` directory of the project.
+If a `filePath` field is specified in your dictionary content, the dictionaries will not consider this argument and will be saved in the specified `filePath` directory.

 ##### Example: